 - Sharing short videos or photos of a child’s first few days at a centre to show parents that their child is happy and settling in – reassuring them and getting rid of any worries or guilt they might be feeling.

 - Sending regular community posts with news and information for children new to the centre through a Storypark conversation.

 “Educators share a photo of themselves and a short introduction to parents.
 As the enrolment process is often dealt with by the head teacher/manager, introducing yourself in this way is a great start to building a relationship with the family.
-Also if there are 2 parents, but you often don’t see one, it is a nice way to make BOTH parents feel involved, and like they know you.
+Also, if there are 2 parents, but you often don’t see one, it is a nice way to make BOTH parents feel involved and like they know you.

-Shirley Fyfe, an Educator from Victoria, Australia says
+Shirley Fyfe, an educator from Victoria, Australia says

 When parents first get started with Storypark they usually want to know:

-- why you are implementing Storypark
+- Why you are implementing Storypark

-- how it will benefit their child’s learning
+- How will it benefit their child’s learning

-- who owns children’s information
+- Who owns their children’s information

-- how much it will cost them (nothing!)
+- How much it will cost them (nothing!)

-- how private and secure Storypark is
+- How private and secure Storypark is

-- what they have to do next.
+- What they have to do next

-- how to invite family members
+- How to invite family members

 If parents have additional questions about security and privacy here are some key points:

-- Storypark’s servers are based in Sydney, Australia and we comply with Australia Privacy Principles, New Zealand Privacy law, and other specific privacy laws in North America
+- Storypark’s servers are based in Sydney, Australia and we comply with Australia Privacy Principles, New Zealand Privacy law, and other specific privacy laws in North America.

-If you’re not using Storypark yet but would like to be welcoming parents and families to your centre using some of these ideas, you can create a free trial here.
+If you’re not using Storypark yet but would like to be welcoming parents and families to your centre using some of these ideas, you can start a free trial here.
 We’d also love to hear from you in the comments, what are some of the ways you help families feel welcome in your practice?